 Family camping at commercial campgrounds gets easier and easier and online camping guides and tips are very helpful.
-According to the National Association of RV Parks and Campgrounds, private campgrounds and RV resorts are attracting “outside the tent” campers by installing rustic rental cabins; luxury park model cabins (think full kitchens, bathrooms, bay windows and lofts for the kids); parked and furnished RVs; and yurts.
+According to GoRVing, most private campgrounds and RV resorts now cater to “outside the tent” campers with rustic rental cabins, luxury park model cabins (think full kitchens, bathrooms, bay windows and lofts for the kids), parked and furnished RVs, and yurts.

 Many campgrounds and RV resorts also provide WiFi, plus unique activities and entertainment in an effort to encourage their guests to stay longer.
 You may be able to get the kids involved in wilderness skills, tie dyeing T-shirts, or jewelry making classes during the day.
 After your barbecue and a campfire, you may find Karaoke and “American Idol” type shows involving campground guests.
 Larger trailer parks have jumping pillows, floating trampolines, water slides and other water-related attractions.